 What is Parlay Insurance?

 Parlay Insurance is a promotion that different sportsbooks can run.
-Essentially, this promo offers a free bet refund when you come within a single leg of winning a parlay.
+Essentially, this promo offers a bonus bet refund when you come within a single leg of winning a parlay.

 Quite often there are limits to the size of the refund you can get and a minimum number of legs in the parlay required.